openmedlab/PathoDuet/README.md

 ## Key Features

-This repository provides the official implementation of PathoDuet: Foundation Model for Pathological Slide Analysis of H&E and IHC Stains.
+This repository provides the official implementation of PathDuet: Foundation Model for Pathological Slide Analysis of H&E and IHC Stains.

 Key feature bulletin points here
 - A foundation model for histopathological image analysis.